Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ### Compact View

 When Windows 11 refreshed the File Explorer, they introduced larger padding to the interface.
 By default, Atlas sets the File Explorer mode to compact view.
-You can revert this by going into File Explorer and locating **View** at the top :material-arrow-right: **Compact View** or by running the `Disable Compact View.reg` file.
+You can revert this by going into File Explorer and locating **View** at the top -> **Compact View** or by running the `Disable Compact View.reg` file.

 ### Folders in This PC